 Direct flights to Ayers Rock Airport run from Brisbane, Melbourne, Sydney, Adelaide, Darwin, Cairns, and Alice Springs.
 If you're coming from another city—such as Perth, Canberra, Newcastle, or Hobart—you'll need to transit in Alice Springs or elsewhere first.

 Flights into Ayers Rock Airport are particularly impressive as you'll get a view of the enormous rock, which will surely get you excited for further exploration.

 Although certainly not the quickest option, many people do like to drive to Uluru from other parts of Australia, as a road trip across the Australian outback is a bucket-list dream for many adventurous travelers.

 Although the road to Uluru—whichever direction you're coming from—is long, the roads are actually in pretty good condition.
-They're definitely not dirt tracks, and you won't need a 4-wheel-drive (although the same can't be said for all Australian outback roads!)
+They're definitely not dirt tracks, and you won't need a 4WD (although the same can't be said for all Australian outback roads!)

 From Alice Springs, Uluru is about a five-hour drive.
 From Sydney, Melbourne, Adelaide, or Darwin, factor in around two full days of driving, more from Perth or Brisbane.
 And that's just if you're coming direct.
 There are very many interesting and beautiful places to stop along the way, so it makes sense to take your time with this road trip.

 You can get to Uluru by bus from Alice Springs.
 Several companies ply this route.
 You can't, however, get directly to Uluru from other major Australian cities by bus.